AlexanderRichey/AlexanderRichey.github.io/articles/2017-12-29-setting-up-ssr-react-django.md

 layout: post
 title: Setting Up Server Side Rendering with React, Redux, and Django
 date: 2017-12-29
+description: At Meural, we decided to implement server side rendering in order to increase our SEO exposure and to make social media sharing more effective.
+In this post, I’ll talk about how server side rendering works and the implementation that I developed.
 ---
 <div class="message">
 My article on server side rendering originally published on Meural's <a href="https://medium.com/meural-product-development/setting-up-server-side-rendering-with-react-redux-and-django-4d6f4d2fd705">Product Blog</a>.